First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 2020 Volvo V60 Cross Country

 In front, two adults fit fine.
 In back?
 Two adults fit fine.
-Given the interior is the same as the V60, kids and carseats won’t be an issue.
+Given the interior is the same as the V60, kids and car seats won’t be an issue.
 Not many compact wagons can claim the same.

 My 5-foot-10 body wiggled through the tight rear door opening and nestled into the black leather rear seats with enough room up front for a same-size someone else.
-Parents take note: The rear door openings are big enough to accommodate children, small enough to give parents an occassional backache.
+Parents take note: The rear door openings are big enough to accommodate children, small enough to give parents an occasional backache.

 Math makes another compelling argument for the tall wagon.
 The V60 Cross Country offers 23.2 cubic feet of cargo space, which is marginally bigger than the XC60.
-It’s not quite the box-on-wheels, metallic-green-with-tan-interior Volvo 850 Turbo from my childhood with church pew seats, but times and tastes change.
+It’s not quite the box-on-wheels, metallic-green-with-tan-interior Volvo 850 Turbo from my childhood with church-pew seats, but times and tastes change.

 What makes a good family wagon doesn’t.